13 strikers who've been too good for the Championship… but failed in the Premier League

 Championship: 216 games, 90 goals • Premier League: 65 games, 13 goals

-The somersaulting Welsh-Zambian striker and underrated tweeter fired Cardiff to two promotions before hitting 21 goals in his first second-tier campaign – so it’s no wonder West Brom thought he could handle one more step up.
-A return of 10 Premier League goals wasn’t bad, either, as only 18 of his 31 appearances were starts.
+The somersaulting Welsh-Zambian striker fired Cardiff to two promotions before hitting 21 goals in his first second-tier campaign, so it’s no wonder West Brom thought he could handle one more step up.

+Ten Premier League goals in 31 appearances wasn’t bad, especially when you consider that only 18 of them were starts, but it didn’t satisfy Bryan Robson, who sent him back to the Championship to score 27 in 45 appearances on loan at Norwich.

 Championship: 211 games, 68 goals • Premier League: 48 games, 3 goals